DSPoEC/Cmpe492/README.md

 `mvn package -DskipTests=true -Dgpg.skip=true`

 Then you need to set up a core session with the provided session files in xmls folder.
 After this, It is as straightforward as running your Storm daemons.
-Then you submit your topology as described in the Resources/
+Then you submit your topology as described in the `Resources/How to Build and Submit Topologies In Apache Storm.pdf` document.